pampiridam/pampiridam.github.io/teaching.md

 &nbsp;&nbsp;&nbsp; &#x266b; info about musicians, interprets of both classical and popular music

 IF YOU WOULD LIKE TO BOOK A LESSON OR HAVE MORE INFORMATION, DON'T HESITATE TO [CONTACT ME](/contact/).

-# Introduction To Music

-In French called „Eveil musical“ the Introduction to music is collective lesson for children of pre-school age (2,5-6 years).
-All activities lead to child’s movements development as well as to basic understanding of music.

-#### What your child can expect during lessons with me?
-&nbsp;&nbsp;&nbsp; &#x266b; singing, learning new songs

-&nbsp;&nbsp;&nbsp; &#x266b; rhythmics (using the body or rhythmical instruments)

-&nbsp;&nbsp;&nbsp; &#x266b; dancing

-&nbsp;&nbsp;&nbsp; &#x266b; musical games

-&nbsp;&nbsp;&nbsp; &#x266b; by music accompanied drawing, painting

-&nbsp;&nbsp;&nbsp; &#x266b; by music accompanied relaxation

-Current sessions are at EEB3 (Ixelles) and in Ateliers Stani (Uccle).

-IF YOU WOULD LIKE TO INSCRIBE FOR THE LESSONS OR TO HAVE MORE INFORMATION, DON'T HESITATE TO [CONTACT ME](/contact/).